Clinical Consultation for Therapists: Neurodivergent-Affirming OCD & Anxiety Support

 • Email Aiden directly at Aiden@DivergeCounseling.com to inquire about availability.
 Or, fill out the contact form on my Contact page.

-You're not supposed to have all the answers.
+You're not supposed to hold it all alone.
 That's what consultation is for.

-If you're sitting with a case that feels more complicated than you can work through alone, Aiden would be glad to think it through with you.
+If you're sitting with a case that feels complicated or stuck, I would be glad to think it through with you and offer practical guidance.